Uneven Skin Tone and Texture: Melasma, Rosacea, Age Spots, and More

 Excess melanin production happens for several reasons, most commonly as a response to solar damage from UV rays.
 When unprotected skin is exposed to the sun, melanin production kicks into overdrive in that area in an attempt to shield the skin from damage.
 Hormonal changes in the body can also affect normal production levels of melanin, as can skin injuries and certain medications.
 In most cases, excess melanin and hyperpigmentation are directly caused as a result of the body’s natural attempt to heal itself or to protect itself from harm.

 How to Treat Uneven Skin Tone and Texture: Procedures, Products, and Home Remedies

-Luckily, there are many different treatments and procedures that can effectively treat uneven skin tone and texture, even for dramatic cases of melasma or rosacea.
-From home care and DIY facial treatments for minor corrections, to in-office and clinical procedures with a licensed dermatologist, most people have several options for treating their skin pigmentation irregularities and do not have to live with an unattractive skin tone or less-than-smooth skin texture.
+Luckily, many different treatments and procedures can effectively treat uneven skin tone and texture, even for dramatic cases of melasma or rosacea.
+From home care and DIY facial treatments for minor corrections to in-office and clinical procedures with a licensed dermatologist, most people have several options for treating their skin pigmentation irregularities and do not have to live with an unattractive skin tone or less-than-smooth skin texture.

 Here are some of the many treatment options available for reducing or eliminating minor to major cases of uneven skin tone and texture:

 Laser Skin Resurfacing: Laser skin resurfacing is a cosmetic procedure designed to rejuvenate the skin.
 The technique uses either an ablative or non-ablative, fractional or non-fractional laser tool to eliminate to remove damaged layers of skin.
 Laser resurfacing treatments can address all uneven skin/tone texture concerns, however, the type of laser, whether ablative or non-ablative and fractional or non-fractional, are each suited to address different symptoms.
 In other words, the type of laser used will vary depending on the severity of skin concern or if the treatment is preventative or reactionary.